PriyankaTayade/walmart-e-commerce-transaction-flow/README.md

 Test cases covered
 1. Test suite cover 5 test cases with each test searching for these terms: tv, socks, dvd, toys, iPhone and respectively

+Test cases covered
+1. If items are not displayed and instead category or department choices are displayed, example for special cases like toys

 Test Case: Identify an item from the result set that you can add to cart
 ----------------------------------------------------------------------------
 Test cases covered
 1. User is able to select an item from the list of item displayed.
-2. If items are not displayed and instead category or department choices are displayed, example for special cases like toys

 Implementation Details
 1. For special cases like toys if the list of items is not displayed.
 2. First category from left menu is selected iteratively till the list of item is displayed.
-3. This implementation can go in an infinite loop, therefore maximum number of time this iterative selection is done is set to 4 before terminating the case.
+3. This implementation can go in an infinite loop, therefore maximum number of time this iterative selection is done is set to 5 before terminating the case.

 Test Case: Add the item to cart
 ----------------------------------------------------------------------------